MarcArizaAlborni/Research-Available-License/docs/README.md

 The CC licenses all grant the "baseline rights", such as the right to distribute the copyrighted work worldwide, for non-commercial purposes and without modification.The details of each of these licenses depend on the version, and comprises a selection out of four conditions:

 ![alt text](https://github.com/MarcArizaAlborni/Research-Available-License/blob/master/docs/Images/Icons_License.png "Icons CC")

+In this chart we can see possible combinations that can be made using  Creative Commons Licenses.
+Allowing the licensee to choose what can other people do with their work, and how much freedom they have.

 ![alt text](https://github.com/MarcArizaAlborni/Research-Available-License/blob/master/docs/Images/CC_Chart.png "CC CHart")